OSAP Appeal Information

 No request for reconsideration will be considered by the FEAC unless:

 - A request for reconsideration is based on one or more areas of jurisdiction of the Committee; and

 - The student has requested a review by the FAA and the review decision was not in the student’s favour.

 A request for reconsideration must be made in writing, by the student, to the OSAP FEAC.
 The appeal must set out the situation in detail and include documentation which supports the claims made by the student in the appeal.
 The Committee will not consider requests for reconsideration unless they are in writing and are complete.
 Incomplete requests for reconsideration and requests for reconsideration outside of the Committee’s jurisdiction will be vetted out by ministry staff and will not be heard by the Committee.
 Written notification by the Committee Secretariat to this effect will be provided to the student.

 Students must submit the written request for reconsideration through the Student Awards & Financial Aid Office at the University of Windsor (Attention: Financial Aid Administrator).

 The deadline for submitting requests for reconsideration is 8 weeks before the study period end date.

 Please be sure that all letters are legible, signed and dated and that your identifying information, such as your student number is clearly noted.
 Letters form third parties must include contact information for the person who is corroborating the situation and making a recommendation.
 Requests for an OSAP Review must be received BEFORE the final 8 weeks of your study period in order to be eligible for review.
-Appeal decision generally take 4 to 6 weeks (8 weeks if the appeal must be forwarded to the Ministry for a decision).
+Appeal decision generally take 4 to 6 weeks (a minimum of 8 weeks if the appeal must be forwarded to the Ministry for a decision).